OpenTreeOfLife/reference-taxonomy/doc/method/introduction.md

     understanding (such as Protozoa) should be avoided.
- 1. *Taxonomic coverage:* The taxonomy should cover as many as possible of the species that are described in the literature [more than 1.6 million, according to http://www.catalogueoflife.org/ retrieved 2016-11-01], so that we can supplement generated supertrees as described in step 3 above.
+ 1. *Taxonomic coverage:* The taxonomy should cover as many as possible of the species that are described in the literature, so that we can supplement generated supertrees as described in step 3 above.
  1. *Ongoing update:* New taxa of importance to phylogenetic studies are constantly being added to the literature.